FAIRplus/the-fair-cookbook/content/recipes/introduction/metadata-fair.md

 The main purpose of this recipe is:

 > To introduce the notion of metadata and detail why their matter in the context of FAIR.
-This recipe aims to provide insights into the different types of metadata, why they differ and how they relate to each other.
+This recipe aims to provide insights into the different types of metadata, why they differ, and how they relate to each other.
 Finally, we also highlight the various models and vocabularies available as well as explain what it means to make metadata machine actionable.

 ---
 ## Introduction

-Upon reading the [FAIR principles](fcb-fairprinciples), one can't help but notice that everything rests of the availability of **machine readable metadata**.
-For a number of new comers to FAIR or to Data Management for that matter, the first hurdle is so grasp the notion of 'metadata' and this alone can be a challenge.
+Upon reading the [FAIR principles](fcb-fairprinciples), one can't help but notice that everything rests on the availability of **machine readable metadata**.
+For a number of newcomers to FAIR or Data Management for that matter, the first hurdle is to grasp the notion of 'metadata' and this alone can be a challenge.
 Below are a number of commonly found definitions of metadata:

 * the recursive definition **"data about the data"**, which provides the idea that to understand data, you need extra data describing it {footcite}`wikidataMetadata`.